srcfl/srcful-documentation/docs/sourceful-terms/terms.md

 By creating an account, subscribing to the Services, or using any part of them, you agree to be bound by these Terms.

 The Services provide an integrated energy management platform that enables monitoring, optimization, and automation of distributed energy resources (DERs), including but not limited to solar panels, batteries, and electric vehicles.

-The Services include access to the Sourceful mobile app and one (1) Zap device, which is provided at no additional cost as part of your subscription and remains yours to keep after activation.
+The Zap is a standalone product available for purchase and is fully functional without a subscription.
+It provides real-time energy monitoring and local data access.
+Optional subscription plans are available separately for additional features and functionality.

 ---